 You can find more detailed descriptions on how the various different malaria treatments work, along with the conditions in which you need to take them, on our malaria prevention page.

 The risk of malaria is at its peak in nations near the equator, particularly Sub-Saharan Africa.
-For detailed information on which countries carry the greatest risk of malarial infection, we recommend you review NHS Scotland's Fit for Travel website.
+For detailed information on which countries carry the greatest risk of malarial infection, we recommend you review NHS Scotland's Fit for Travel website or Travel Health Pro.

 Malaria is a potentially life-threatening disease.
 In order to give yourself the best chance of avoiding catching malaria, we recommend that you consult your GP, pharmacist, or our dedicated support team long before you travel to a region which might where there is a risk of you becoming infected.
 We will be able to advise you which malaria treatment is best for you.